Thru Your Phone

 "Thru Your Phone" is a song recorded by American rapper Cardi B for her debut studio album Invasion of Privacy (2018).
 It was written by Cardi B, Jordan Thorpe, Justin Tranter, Alexandra Tamposi, and its producers Benny Blanco and Andrew Wotman, with additional production from Louis Bell.
 "Thru Your Phone" entered at number 50 on the US Billboard Hot 100 the week following the album's release.
-The song was certified Platinum by the Recording Industry Association of America (RIAA).
+The song was certified triple platinum by the Recording Industry Association of America (RIAA).

 Composition

 Lyrically, "Thru Your Phone" is about the protagonist finding explicit conversations on her partner's mobile phone and contemplates revenge on him.
 A Billboard article deemed the song "the rap equivalent of Jazmine Sullivan's "Bust Your Windows", while a Rolling Stone article noted it as one of the two "most emotionally hardcore" songs in the parent album—the other being "I Do"—that builds on the rage of "Be Careful", and compared it to a doo-wop ballad.